 I’m not one of those writers with a lifelong dream of penning a novel.
 I didn’t even start writing until I was 46 years old.
-I’m a designer by trade—architecture & interiors, both commercial and residential—and have worked in the industry for over 35 years.
+I’m a designer by trade—architecture & interiors, both commercial and residential—and have worked in the industry for well over 35 years.
 I opened my own design studio in 1997 and never looked back…until 2007, when the construction industry, what I call the canary in the coal mine, began to feel the first ripples of what was to become The Great Recession.
 A large majority of my clients—builders, architects, interior designers—went belly up, and I found myself with a great deal of time on my hands.
 First, I watched a lot cooking and baking shows and commenced doing just that, baking and cooking, which my family loved, but my body didn’t.
 That lasted two years.

 Then one warm, sunny spring day in March of 2010, I went for a drive in what I call my happy place, my sweet little ride, top down and tunes blaring.
 I’d downloaded a new song by Thirty Seconds to Mars, and after I heard it, a story popped into my head, which I was inspired to write down.
 I spent four weeks scribbling in a small, spiral-bound notepad, developing the story and characters, sans setting and dialog.
 Afterwards, I had to “get it on paper” so to speak.
 So I jumped on my computer and fleshed it all out, adding dialog and setting.